Russian radio host stabbed in the throat by attacker

-A radio host was stabbed in the throat by an attacker Monday as she worked at a Russian radio station "Echo of Moscow."
+A radio host was stabbed in the throat by an attacker Monday as she worked at Russia's "Echo of Moscow" radio station.

 Tatiana Felgengauer was attacked at about 12:45 pm local time (5:45 a.m.
 ET) after the suspect broke into the studios, the station said.